VISIT THIS CHIMP AT LONDON BRIDGE CITY BEFORE HE MOVES TO HIS FOREVER HOME ON 18 JAN 2023

-One of the most interesting findings of Jane Goodall in the 60’s was that chimpanzees hunt and were not, as the current understanding stated herbivores.
+One of the most interesting findings was that chimpanzees hunt and were not, as the current understanding stated herbivores.
 Like humans, they eat meat making them omnivores.
 It makes up about 3% of their diet and their favourite meat it the red colobus monkey.

 Chimpanzees either hunt alone or in groups.
 Usually, groups are made up of males but on the occasion, females have been known to join in.
 They look for prey both on the forest floor and in the trees (they like to look up to see if their favourite monkey is about!)
 Once they have caught their prize, the bounty is shared with all the members of the community.
 It’s actually thought that this is the most important part of hunting as it involves sharing and the bonding it provides.
 It’s especially interesting as chimps don’t need meat to survive, they could perfectly happily live as vegetarians.